Characterization of spatial Schmidt modes in high-gain SU(1,1) interferometers: Abstract

 \section{Abstract}

 Multimode quantum light has promising applications in many areas of physics, such as quantum communications and quantum computing.
 However, its multimode nature also makes it challenging to measure its properties.
-Recently [\href{https://doi.org/10.1364/OPTICAQ.524682}{Optica Quantum \textbf{3}, 36 (2025)}], a method for the simultaneous measurement of the level of squeezing in multiple broadband Schmidt modes has been developed using a phase-sensitive amplification technique.
-Effectively, this setup corresponds to an SU(1,1) interferometer.
-Here, we aim to provide a thorough theoretical analysis of this technique and the broadband SU(1,1) interferometer in general in terms of its Schmidt modes.
-Utilizing the joint Schmidt decomposition of the transfer functions, we investigate the shape and the phase profile of the modes of a single parametric down-conversion (PDC) section and a full (in general, unbalanced) SU(1,1) interferometer for different parametric gain regimes.
-We consider the complicated interplay between the modes, which is reflected in their overlap coefficients, present a rigorous theoretical approach for the aforementioned multimode phase-sensitive amplification technique, and discuss approximations to make this method experimentally feasible.
+Recently [\href{https://doi.org/10.1364/OPTICAQ.524682}{Optica Quantum \textbf{3}, 36 (2025)}], a technique for the simultaneous measurement of squeezing \revA{of multiple broadband modes based on a phase-sensitive amplification approach was experimentally implemented using a setup that} effectively corresponds to an SU(1,1) interferometer. \revA{Here, we aim to provide a complete theoretical analysis of the modal structure of SU(1,1) interferometers (generally unbalanced) and a detailed theoretical formal derivation of the framework} for this technique. \revA{Utilizing the joint Schmidt decomposition of the transfer functions, we investigate the shape and phase profiles of the modes of the SU(1,1) interferometer and its components [parametric down-conversion (PDC) sections] for different parametric gain regimes.} \revA{We discover a complicated interplay between the PDC modes and the modes of the entire interferometer, and analyze it by using their overlap coefficients as a similarity measure.
+Finally, we develop a rigorous processing method for the aforementioned multimode squeezing measurement technique and discuss necessary approximations to make this method experimentally feasible.}